IBM-Cloud/docs/toolchains/toolchains_overview.md

 After your request to access toolchains is approved, you can use a template as a starting point to create a toolchain that includes a specific set of tool integrations.

 1. On the DevOps dashboard, on the **Toolchains** tab, click **Create a Toolchain** to create your first toolchain.
 If you already have a toolchain, click the add button (+) to create another toolchain.
 1. Click a toolchain template.
-For example, to use an online store sample to create the toolchain, click **Cloud-native toolchain for microservices**.
+For example, to use an online store sample to create the toolchain, click **Microservices Toolchain**.
 1. On the toolchain creation page, review the diagram of the toolchain that you are about to create.
 The diagram shows each tool integration in its lifecycle phase in the toolchain.
 The diagram in the following image is an example.
 When you create a toolchain, the diagram shows each tool integration that is part of the toolchain.
 ![Toolchain diagram](images/toolchain_diagram.png)